 Once you’ve written down your desired habit, stick this somewhere you will look at everyday.
 This daily written reminder helps your brain to focus on giving you what you want.
 I put my monthly ‘habit card’ next to my desktop PC which I look at every morning and night.
 Yours could be on the fridge door, your car windshield, dresser mirror, wardrobe door, or anywhere you look at often.

 4. Review your habit card monthly

 At the end of the month, you’ll know whether or not you’ve successfully formed the habit you want.
 If the habit is formed, you’ll feel uncomfortable if you go one day without performing the desired behaviour.
 When you’ve reached this stage, you’re ready to choose another habit to write on your habit card to look at everyday, to form this new habit the following month.

-If the habit is not formed yet, perhaps you are not putting your habit card in the right place and therefore not looking at it everyday.
+If the habit is not formed yet, keep at it for another 30 days.
+Perhaps you are not putting your habit card in the right place and therefore not looking at it everyday.
 If you are looking at it everyday, perhaps the phrasing of the habit is not simple enough for your brain to register the desired behaviour.
 Try a shorter phrase which is more to the point.